-This bill uses state funds, after the application of all available federal funds, to provide free school breakfast and free school lunch to Minnesota students in all participating schools, regardless of their family income.
+Chapter 18 uses state funds, after the application of all available federal funds, to provide free school breakfast and free school lunch to Minnesota students in all participating schools, regardless of their family income.
+Chapter 18 also adds a onetime adjustment to compensatory revenue for the 2024-2025 school year to ensure that no school building receives less compensatory revenue than in the previous fiscal year.